About Respite Care

 Respite care provides a break from normal routines for both caregivers and the individuals they support.
 Both can feel a degree of burnout from their time together, and respite care can provide each party the opportunity to recharge.
 In many cases, it also provides opportunities for those needing care to experience a different environment where they can interact socially with others.
 Respite care is an economical way to provide supervision and personal care for an elderly loved one, preventing the need for permanent long-term care away from the home.

 Respite Care vs. Adult Day Care

+These terms are often used interchangeably, but there is a slight difference.
+Adult day care is one form of respite care.
 The main difference between respite care and adult day care is the setting.
-Community-based centers and group settings are where adult day care services are provided.
-Respite care can occur in any variety of care setting such as a nursing home, residential center or at home.
-Both respite and adult day care services can be provided for a few hours per day up to a period of several weeks or more.
+Respite care can occur in any type of care setting such as a nursing home, residential center or at home.
+Adult day care services are provided at community-based centers and group settings.
 Unlike adult day care which is restricted to 4-12 hours per day, respite care can extend to overnight care and include 24-hour care.
-Many adult day care centers also offer daytime respite care.

 Special Respite Resources

-Because there is such a high demand for respite care, and the numbers are expected to continue to increase over the next several decades, there are helpful ways to quickly seek and obtain access to respite resources and care such as:
+Because there is such a high demand for respite care, and the numbers are expected to continue to increase, here are a few helpful ways to seek and evaluate respite resources and care:

 Respite Care Costs

 Although there are many options for respite care (such as using volunteers, friends and family), inevitably you may need care from paid aides or nursing staff.
 The costs for respite care can vary widely because there are so many different types and durations of care needed.
 Proper costs are best determined on a case-by-case basis.